 19th Generation Keeper of the Sacred White Buffalo Pipe Bundle and recognized spiritual leader of the Lakota, Dakota and Nakota Sioux Nations.

 Unity through prayer.
 We have come to a crossroads in our evolution on this planet, when it is vital, despite our differences, to unify our minds and hearts for the well being of all.
 For this reason World Peace and Prayer Day has traveled around the world to actively bring people together – drawing attention to the relevance of sacred sites in this 21st century.

 This year, WPPD is honored to be hosted by the Hudson Valley Region of New York

 THIS IS AN ALCOHOL AND DRUG FREE EVENT

-June 20,21, 22 & 23 – World Peace & Prayer Days.
-Live Oak Campground.
-Santa Ynez.
+June 19,20,21, 22 2014- World Peace & Prayer Days.
+Hudson Valley, New York.
 The Sacred Fire is the heart of World Peace and Prayer Day.
-It will be lit on the evening of June 20th and honored over four days, with a special ceremonial emphasis – following traditional Lakota Sioux ways, on Summer Solstice, Friday June 21.
+It will be lit on June 18th and honored over four days, with a special ceremonial emphasis – following traditional Lakota Sioux ways, on Summer Solstice, Saturday June 21.
 As the sacred fire burns there will be a time when everyone is invited to offer tobacco and prayers to the fire.
 This prayerful Summer Solstice Day will be followed by the sharing of wisdom keepers and speakers, joining us from far and wide.
-Saturday June 22, the celebrations will continue with Earth and animal awareness activities, talking circles, storytelling, more speakers and shared feasts.
+The celebrations will continue with Earth and animal awareness activities, talking circles, storytelling, more speakers and shared feasts.
 All activities and events are offered at no cost to all.
-This includes camping at the Live Oak Campground on the evenings of June 20, 21 and 22.
-Shared meals will be provided on Friday and Saturday.
 Please bring food to cook and share!